Doing Business in China

 One of the world’s largest economies, the People’s Republic brims with history and opportunity.
 Economics may be a global language, but Western expats doing business in China often find integrating into Chinese culture a big adjustment and many invest in cross-cultural training to ease the process.

-These factors contribute to the country's overall ranking of 78th out of 190 countries in the World Bank’s Ease of Doing Business Survey for 2017, marking a slight improvement from its 2016 ranking of 80.
-Factors for which China scored badly include dealing with construction permits (177th), starting a business (127th), and paying taxes (131st).
-China did, however, perform well for enforcing contracts, for which it ranked fifth.
+These factors contribute to the country's overall ranking of 46th out of 190 countries in the World Bank’s Ease of Doing Business Survey for 2019.
+Factors for which China scored badly include dealing with construction permits (121st) and paying taxes (114th).
+China did, however, perform well for enforcing contracts, for which it ranked sixth.

 Despite the downsides, the number of foreign workers in the country has been steadily increasing over the past two decades as more expats arrive to chase success in China.

 Mandarin is the official language of business in China.
 It's considered polite for foreigners to supply their own interpreter at meetings if they don't understand Mandarin.

 Usually from 8am to 5pm, Monday to Friday, with an occasional break from 12pm to 2pm.

 Business attire in China needs to be formal and subtle.
 Bright colours are inappropriate and modesty is key.
 Flat shoes are the standard for women and are generally a good idea for expat women who are taller than their associates.